amankushwaha577/WellSpring/README.md

 # ``` WELLSPRING ```
 WellSpring is your essential text chat app, offering a streamlined platform for clear and efficient communication.
 With a user-friendly interface and lightning-fast message delivery, it's the perfect tool for staying connected through the power of words.
-Say goodbye to distractions and embrace the simplicity of pure text conversations with TextXpress.
+Say goodbye to distractions and embrace the simplicity of pure text conversations with WELLSPRING.

 ![Webp net-gifmaker](https://user-images.githubusercontent.com/53748350/265252183-65912f3f-7c96-4e9f-879c-aef475cfbc43.gif)